awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Can I share application images with other AWS Accounts with AWS VAM?**

 No. You will need to access the AWS Console or configure this programmatically.
 You can share your AppStream 2.0 application images with other AWS accounts within the same AWS Region.
 You control the shared image and can remove it from another AWS account at any time.
-To learn more, visit (Administer Your Amazon AppStream 2.0 Image)[https://docs.aws.amazon.com/appstream2/latest/developerguide/administer-images.html].
+To learn more, visit [Administer Your Amazon AppStream 2.0 Image](https://docs.aws.amazon.com/appstream2/latest/developerguide/administer-images.html).

 ## Fleets